DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 - RFC 2474 (1998) defines the DSCP field, and other ‘DiffServ’ RFCs elaborate on its use
 - With IPP updated to DSCP, new STANDARD MARKINGS had to be decided on
-    - By having generally agreed upon STANDARD MARKINGS for DIFFERENT KINDS of TRAFFIC:
+    - By having generally agreed upon STANDARD MARKINGS for different kinds of traffic:
         - QoS DESIGN and IMPLEMENTATION is simplified.
         - QoS works better between ISPs and ENTERPRISES
         - etc.

 - You should be AWARE of the FOLLOWING STANDARD MARKINGS:
-    - DEFAULT FORWARDING (DF) - Best Effort TRAFFIC
+    - DEFAULT FORWARDING (DF) - Best Effort traffic
-    - EXPEDITED FORWARDING (EF) - Low Loss / Latency / Jitter TRAFFIC (usually voice)
+    - EXPEDITED FORWARDING (EF) - Low Loss / Latency / Jitter traffic (usually voice)
     - ASSURED FORWARDING (AF) - A set of 12 STANDARD VALUES
     - CLASS SELECTOR (CS) - A set of 8 STANDARD VALUES, provides backward compatibility with IPP